aalto-intelligent-robotics/llm-trajectory-prediction/README.md

-# llm-trajectory-prediction
+# Exploring Large Language Models for Trajectory Prediction: A Technical Perspective

-Exploring Large Language Models for Trajectory Prediction: A Technical Perspective
+This repository contains code for the report by F. Munir, T. Mihaylova, S. Azam, T. Kucner, V. Kyrki "Exploring Large Language Models for Trajectory Prediction: A Technical Perspective".